Jan's Working with Windows:

 - To make a change in an existing document.
 You might add to it, delete part, or move parts within the document.

-- To show the previously hidden folders and files that are nested inside a branch of the folder tree.
+- To show the previously hidden material, such as folders and files that are nested inside a branch of the folder tree or sections of an HTML page or a Help page.

 - A window which shows the folder tree as well as the contents of what is